 If there’s one thing that Ireland has by the bucket load, it’s history.
 From ancient to modern, there is so much to learn here that you could never do the country justice, but fortunately there are a few sights within a short drive of Dublin which allow you to discover some of the key moments of Ireland’s past.
-All located in County Meath, they make a great day trip from the capital.
+All located in County Meath, they make a great day trip after a couple of days spent in the capital.

 This part of Ireland is captioned “Ireland’s Ancient East” on all the signposts, and it couldn’t be more apt.
 The itinerary described in this post is a round trip of approximately 135 km (84 miles, about 2.5 hours’ driving time) if setting off from central Dublin.
 If you use the motorways, bear in mind that these are toll roads and you will need change for the toll booths, not all of which accept credit cards or banknotes.
 Keep some coins to hand!

 The best place to start your day in County Meath is the UNESCO World Heritage Site of Brú na Bóinne.
 Sometimes marked on signposts as Newgrange, this ancient site can get extremely popular, so it is wise to get there early (when I visited in mid-September they opened at 9 am).
 Brú na Bóinne is a collection of Neolithic burial mounds which will immediately transport you back in time over 5000 years, and are unequalled anywhere else in Europe.
 They can only be visited as part of a guided tour from the Visitors Centre.